DanielXMoore/civet-discord/README.md

 * ```` ```civet-js ```` or ```` ```coffee-js ````: Ask Civet to convert to JavaScript instead of TypeScript.
 * ```` ```civet-raw-js ```` or ```` ```coffee-raw-js ````: Ask Civet to convert to JavaScript instead of TypeScript, and don't run Prettier.

+You can include multiple code blocks.
+If the total output size is large, it will switch from inlined code to file attachments.

-You can include multiple code blocks, and you can edit your messages after initial sending, and the bot will update accordingly.
+You can edit your messages after initial sending, and the bot its response.
+If you delete a message or edit it to remove all relevant code blocks, the bot will delete its response
+(and will no longer consider edits to that message).

 In addition, you can use the `/civet` slash command to transpile Civet code, with similar options.
 If you set the `private` option to True, you will get a